schmidtkk/SSL3D_classification/README.md

 # 3D medical image classification repository
+<sub>Copyright German Cancer Research Center (DKFZ) and contributors.
+Please make sure that your usage of this code is in compliance with its license.<sub>

 Welcome to this 3D medical image classification repository.
-The repository builds up on the [IMAGE CLASSIFICATION FRAMEWORK BY HELMHOLTZ IMAGING](https://github.com/MIC-DKFZ/image_classification)
+The repository builds up on the [IMAGE CLASSIFICATION FRAMEWORK BY HELMHOLTZ IMAGING](https://github.com/MIC-DKFZ/image_classification).
 This repository was extended to allow fine-tuning checkpoints from this repository: [nnssl](https://github.com/MIC-DKFZ/nnssl).
 # Installation
 ## Requirements